nixworks/public/news/2017/09/8/index.md

 The U.S. State Department has approved a package of potential arms sales worth more than $3.8 billion to Bahrain including F-16 jets, upgrades, missiles and patrol boats, a U.S. Official said on Friday.

 ### [The Philippines suspends trade relations with North Korea to comply with a recent United Nations Security Council resolution over its repeated missile tests. ](/news/2017/09/8/the-philippines-suspends-trade-relations-with-north-korea-to-comply-with-a-recent-united-nations-security-council-resolution-over-its-repeat.md)
-_Context: North Korea, North Korea-Philippines relations, Philippines, United Nations Security Council, missile tests_
+_Context: 2017 North Korean missile tests, North Korea, North Korea-Philippines relations, Philippines, United Nations Security Council_

 ### [Qatar Emir Sheikh Tamim bin Hamad al-Than telephones Saudi Arabia Crown Prince Mohammad bin Salman to discuss the three-month old crisis. ](/news/2017/09/8/qatar-emir-sheikh-tamim-bin-hamad-al-than-telephones-saudi-arabia-crown-prince-mohammad-bin-salman-to-discuss-the-three-month-old-crisis.md)
 Trump emphasized that unity among Washington&#039;s Arab partners &quot;is essential to promoting regional stability and countering the threat of Iran,&quot; according to a White House read out of the calls.